Indiahoma, Oklahoma

 Indiahoma is a town in Comanche County, Oklahoma, United States.
 It is located just south of US Route 62, about 24.4 driving miles west of Lawton.

 The population was 275 at the time of the 2020 Census.
 It is included as an exurb in the Lawton, Oklahoma, Metropolitan Statistical Area.
-It is also home to the Treasure Lake Job Corp.
+It was also home to the Treasure Lake Job Corp, which closed February 28, 2015.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.3 sqmi, all land.